-Available for sale securities decreased \$10,691,000 and held to maturity securities decreased \$44,306,000, respectively at December 31, 2023 compared with December 31, 2022 as the Company decreased its held to maturity and available for sale investment purchases due to the decrease in deposits.
+Available for sale securities decreased \$30,829,000 and held to maturity securities decreased \$27,755,000, respectively at December 31, 2024 compared with December 31, 2023 as the Company decreased its held to maturity and available for sale investment purchases to pay off borrowings and remain liquid.

-Gross loans increased \$461,000 at December 31, 2023 compared with December 31, 2022, as new loans outpaced principal payments, maturities, and charge-offs on existing loans.
+Gross loans decreased \$4,763,000 at December 31, 2024 compared with December 31, 2023, as principal payments, maturities, and charge-offs on existing loans outpaced new loans.

-Total deposits decreased \$97,290,000 at December 31, 2023, as compared with December 31, 2022.
+Total deposits increased \$32,240,000 at December 31, 2024, as compared with December 31, 2023.
 Typically, significant increases or decreases in total deposits and/or significant fluctuations among the different types of deposits from year to year are anticipated by Management as customers in the casino industry and county and municipal entities reallocate their resources periodically.
-The Company also experienced the loss of certain public funds deposits following competitive bid processes whereby those accounts were awarded to other local banks.